davidekete/remix-ide/docs/unittestingAsCLI.md

 ## remix-tests [![](https://badge.fury.io/js/%40remix-project%2Fremix-tests.svg)](https://www.npmjs.com/package/@remix-project/remix-tests)

 `remix-tests` is a tool which can be used as a CLI (Command Line Interface) solution to run the solidity unit tests.
 This is the same tool which works as a library underneath Remix's `Solidity Unit Testing` plugin.
-It is available on NPM as `@remix-project/remix-tests`.
+It is available on npm as `@remix-project/remix-tests`.

 ## Get started

-You can install it using NPM:
+You can install it using npm:

 - As a dev dependency:

 `npm install --save-dev @remix-project/remix-tests`

-- As a global NPM module:
+- As a global npm module:

 `npm install -g @remix-project/remix-tests`